skycoin/libskycoin/README.md

 Stable development branches are created most of the time for the following reasons:

 - A Skycoin release increasing [patch version number](https://semver.org/).
-- Enhanced support and bug fixes for a version of PySkycoin compiled against an stable version of Skycoin
+- Enhanced support and bug fixes for a version of the library compiled against an stable version of Skycoin
 - Backporting useful features added in `develop`.